Carrot salad: Asia

 The Koryo-saram, ethnic Koreans in the post-Soviet Union states, popularized spicy pickled carrot salad, known throughout the Soviet Union as Korean-style carrots.
 It is said to have been unknown in South Korea until recently, but has gained an international following and is served in many cafeterias throughout the CIS where it is also sold in supermarkets, and featured regularly as a side dish on dinner tables and at holiday feasts set by many ethnicities of the former Soviet Union.

 In Russia, doner kebab often includes carrot salad as an accompaniment to the meat.

 In India, carrot salads are often made with grated carrots are cooked with mustard seeds and green chillies in hot oil.

 Europe

 In Bulgarian cuisine a salad with carrots and cabbage is traditional.

 Carrot salad is eaten across the Middle East most commonly by mixing carrots with parsley and lemon juice.

 Surówka z Marchewki is a Polish cuisine carrot salad made with carrots, Granny Smith apple, lemon juice, sunflower oil or vegetable oil, salt, and sugar.

 In France, carottes râpées (or salade de carottes râpées) is a grated carrot salad made with whole-grain mustard.

-Tzimmes is a sweet side dish that originated in Germany, and it is eaten either cold, or warm.
+Tzimmes is an Ashkenazi Jewish sweet side dish that originated in Germany, and it is eaten either cold, or warm.
 Its main ingredients are carrots, and there are many recipe variations that may include sweet potatoes, prunes, apricots, honey, brown sugar and honey.